Don-Alexil/algorithms/src/main/java/ro/alexil/algorithms/linkedlist/a03/README.md

 # Remove Duplicates from Sorted List

-## Problem Statement
+## Statement

-Given the head of a sorted linked list, remove all duplicates such that each element appears only once, and return the list in sorted order.
+Given the head of a sorted linked list, delete all duplicates so each element appears once.
+Return the modified list in sorted order.

 ## Constraints

-- (0 < n < 300), where (n) is the number of nodes in the list.
-- (-100 < Node.data < 100).
+- List length between 1 and 300 nodes
+- Node values between -100 and 100
-- The list is guaranteed to be sorted in ascending order.
+- List is sorted ascending